AmyWilhoite/javascriptquiz/README.md

 # javascriptquiz
 04 Homework - Javascript Quiz
 ## OVERVIEW
  This is a timed coding quiz with multiple-choice questions.
-This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code with a responsive user interface.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code with an attempted responsive user interface.

 *Click the start button
 *Timer Starts